 ADB promotes and invests in nature and environmental sustainability to achieve economic growth and reduce poverty in Asia and the Pacific.

-Qingfeng Zhang, Chief of ADB’s Environment Thematic Group, discusses environment challenges in developing Asia and how ADB is helping through financing and knowledge sharing.
+Qingfeng Zhang, Senior Director of ADB's Agriculture, Food, Nature, and Rural Development Sector Office, discusses environment challenges in developing Asia and how ADB is helping through financing and knowledge sharing.

 Human development is dependent on access to well-functioning ecosystems, including natural resources, along with clean air and water.
 Human health, which is necessary for sustainable development, is also dependent on these things.
 Therefore, “caring for the environment” is required to care for people and their development.
 Enhancing environmental sustainability, along with tackling climate change and building climate and disaster resilience, is one of the seven operational priorities under ADB’s Strategy 2030.